 When do I need to file my tax return?

-- Normal US filing deadline: April 15
+- Normal US filing deadline: April 15 (See the Deadlines page for current filing season deadlines.)

 - Automatic extension deadline for US citizens and resident aliens whose tax home is overseas: June 15.
 No extension request is necessary to file at this date, and no penalty will be assessed on taxes due if paid by this date.
 However, interest will be charged on taxes not paid by April 15.
 If you have been living overseas for at least a year, this is the deadline you will normally need to observe.